CONTEMPORARY HEALTH PSYCHOLOGY AND PROFESSIONAL PRACTICE - 2017/8

 Prerequisites / Co-requisites

 This module provides students with an understanding of the professional and transferrable skills useful for a career in health psychology.
 Students will also gain an awareness of professional issues in health psychology.
 We will encourage students to think reflexively on how to apply professional and transferrable skills in the context of patient, social and structural issues that are impacting on contemporary health psychology.
-The module has been designed in accordance with requirements (stage 1) of the British Psychological Society's Division of Health Psychology accreditation criteria that are prerequisite for Chartered Health Status.
-The core skills this module will help to develop include: Application (applying relevant professional practice frameworks), communication (communicating effectively), skills (developing skills and capabilities relevant to progression to health psychology practice) and reflection and synthesis (being able to critically reflect on and synthesise knowledge and skills to inform their identity as trainee health psychologists).
+The module has been designed in accordance with requirements (stage 1) of the British Psychological Society's Division of Health Psychology accreditation criteria.
+This module addresses the following curriculum areas of a British Psychological Society accredited degree: Professional issues, contexts and perspectives in health psychology, client groups and other stakeholders, health-related behaviors and cognitions, interventions and healthcare and professional settings.
+This module will help students to learn to think critically and reflexively about the application of health psychology skills in different contemporary health issues.

 Equip students with an awareness of the practical and transferable skills useful in health psychology.